-The COVID-19 pandemic has changed the manner in which echocardiography services are provided in all healthcare settings.
-As the pandemic unfolded, many non-urgent echo studies were deferred in an attempt to reduce coronavirus transmission among patients and healthcare workers, conserve personal protective equipment (PPE), and prepare for a potential surge of COVID-19 patients.
-Although COVID-19 disease prevalence and new case trends continue to differ substantially by region, many facilities are now planning resumption of non-urgent and elective medical services.[1]
-Safe and efficient reintroduction of outpatient echocardiography services will require consideration of appropriate timing of reopening based on projected COVID-19 case trends, prioritizing procedure scheduling based on current or change in disease acuity, applying exam protocols to address the clinical question while enhancing lab throughput, implementing appropriate PPE and sanitization protocols, and performing pre-procedural COVID-19 testing in certain patient cohorts.
+The coronavirus disease 2019 (COVID-19) pandemic has changed the manner in which echocardiographic services are provided in all health care settings.
+As the pandemic unfolded, many nonurgent echocardiographic studies were deferred in an attempt to reduce coronavirus transmission among patients and health care workers, conserve personal protective equipment (PPE), and prepare for a potential surge of patients with COVID-19.
+Although COVID-19 prevalence and new case trends continue to differ substantially by region, many facilities are now planning resumption of nonurgent and elective medical services.1 Safe and efficient reintroduction of outpatient echocardiographic services will require consideration of appropriate timing of reopening on the basis of projected COVID-19 case trends, prioritizing procedure scheduling on the basis of current or change in